Start your morning with a dish of this delicious Blueberry and Lemon Baked Oats.

-It does have a small syn value because remember once you cook, blend or puree fruit is not longer syn free.
+It does have a small value because remember once you cook, blend or puree fruit is not longer cal free.
 Fruit in its raw form will keep you fuller for longer, whereas you are likely to consume more fruit if it is blended, cooked or pureed.
 Think about how long it takes you to eat an apple as it is for example, then think about how quickly you could eat that apple if it is cooked or blended.
 Yes, you are eating the same amount, but the process of chewing and biting into that raw apple is what will keep you fuller for longer.

-It is a small measured amount of blueberries in this Blueberry and Lemon Baked Oats, so it’s not as if you will be overconsuming a huge amount, but I like to keep to the rules 100% especially where my recipes are concerned, so for that reason, the blueberries are synned in this recipe.
+It is a small measured amount of blueberries in this Blueberry and Lemon Baked Oats, so it's not as if you will be overconsuming a huge amount, but I like to keep to the rules 100% especially where my recipes are concerned, so for that reason, the blueberries are in this recipe.

 To sweeten, I use Sukrin Gold which is a great natural tasting sweetener and perfect as a brown sugar replacement.
 I have tried many different types of sweetener in the past trying to find one that is natural and tastes natural and I think this is it.
-I usually just use some syns on honey or maple syrup, but it’s nice to know I can now use this and reduce the syns even further.
+I usually just use some honey or maple syrup, but it’s nice to know I can now use this and reduce the calories even further.

 Sukrin can be ordered on Amazon, and from various health food stores.